On nef subvarieties: Nef subschemes

 for $i>r_1 + r_2 -1$.
 The above cohomology group can be rewritten as

 which is $0$ by (\ref{eq: a}). \end{proof}

-We then prove the analogue of theorem \ref{theorem: trans ample} for nef subschemes.
-The idea of the proof is essentially the same, although we have to use the full statement of theorem \ref{theorem: fujita} by allowing a nef term, as well as take extra care with the variables. \begin{theorem}[Transitivity of nef subschemes] Let $Y\subset X$ be a nef subscheme of codimension $r_1$, $Z\subset Y$ be a nef subscheme of codimension $r_2$.
-Then $Z\subset X$ is also a nef subscheme of codimension $r_1+r_2$. \end{theorem} \begin{proof} Lemma \ref{lemma: trans ample} still holds under the hypothesis of the theorem.
-We shall use the same notation as in lemma \ref{lemma: trans ample}.
-Since $-E'_Z$ and $-E'_Y$ is $\pi'_Z$-ample and $\pi'_Y$-ample respectively, we may choose an ample divisor $A'$ on $X$ such that $\pi_Z^{\prime*} A'-E'_Z$ and $\pi^{\prime *}_Y A'-E'_Y$ are ample.
-Let $A=\pi_Y^*\pi_Z^{\prime*}A'$ be the pullback of $A$ to $\Bl_{\mathscr{I}_Y\cdot\mathscr{I}_Z}X$, note that $A$ is nef.
+We then prove the analogue of Theorem \ref{theorem: trans ample} for nef subschemes.
+The idea of the proof is essentially the same, although we have to use the full statement of Theorem \ref{theorem: fujita} by allowing a nef term, as well as taking extra care with the variables. \begin{theorem}[Transitivity of nef subschemes] Let $Y\subset X$ be a nef subscheme of codimension $r_1$, $Z\subset Y$ be a nef subscheme of codimension $r_2$.
+Then $Z\subset X$ is also a nef subscheme of codimension $r_1+r_2$. \end{theorem} \begin{proof} We shall use the same notation as in Lemma \ref{lemma: trans ample}.
+Since $-E'_Z$ and $-E'_Y$ are $\pi'_Z$-ample and $\pi'_Y$-ample respectively, we may choose an ample divisor $A'$ on $X$ such that $\pi_Z^{\prime*} A'-E'_Z$ and $\pi^{\prime *}_Y A'-E'_Y$ are ample.
+Let $A=\pi_Y^*\pi_Z^{\prime*}A'$ be the pullback of $A$ to $\Bl_{\mathscr{I}_Y\cdot\mathscr{I}_Z}X$.
+Note that $A$ is nef.